An Bang Beach

 An Bang is one of the few remaining stretches of beach that remains mostly unspoilt by development, offering clean blue sea, castaway restaurants and bohemian beach bars.
 It flaunts not only the most fabulous island and mountain views that you don’t even need to climb off your lounger to enjoy, but also some of the best seafood in Hoi An.
 And unlike many beach destinations there is something to do whatever the season, whether you prefer some self indulgent R&R or an action packed surfing safari, An Bang never shuts shop.

 This little slice of paradise is finally giving the more well known Cua Dai Beach a run for its money and what’s so great is that it’s popular all year round with both locals and tourists alike.
-They even have a locally funded life saving club — the An Bang Surf Rescue Team patrol the waters in coracle boats and the beach from a towering bamboo platform in the more popular summer months.
-During these months the local Vietnamese crowd here mostly for sunrise swims and sunset family beach barbecues, meaning that during the day it stays quiet.
+During the popular summer months the local Vietnamese crowd comes here mostly for sunrise swims and sunset family beach barbecues, meaning that during the day it stays quiet.